Vivakor Inc. (VIVK) Reveals an Earnings Mystery

 VIVK’s Market Performance

-VIVK stocks went down by -0.56% for the week, with a monthly jump of 15.69% and a quarterly performance of -22.93%, while its annual performance rate touched -80.37%.
-The volatility ratio for the week stands at 7.91% while the volatility levels for the past 30 days are set at 8.90% for Vivakor Inc..
-The simple moving average for the period of the last 20 days is 36.93% for VIVK stocks with a simple moving average of -59.99% for the last 200 days.
+VIVK stocks went up by 25.99% for the week, with a monthly jump of 48.67% and a quarterly performance of -11.86%, while its annual performance rate touched -77.45%.
+The volatility ratio for the week stands at 23.03% while the volatility levels for the past 30 days are set at 12.83% for Vivakor Inc. The simple moving average for the period of the last 20 days is 28.42% for VIVK stocks with a simple moving average of -61.17% for the last 200 days.

 Insider Trading